 According to Southern Electric, “up to 25% of the heat in your home is lost through the roof, and 35% through the walls,” in uninsulated homes, as the heat is lost in the cavities between walls.
 Investing in eco-friendly quilt insulation fills this gap to prevent air escaping.
 And if you still haven’t upgraded to double or triple glazed windows, it’s time to think again -the Energy Saving Trust calculated that upgrading to thicker windows could save homeowners up to £160 in heating bills per year.
 Both of these upgrades mean that you can afford to turn down the heater and air conditioning as the house is more efficient at keeping it – reducing your carbon footprint.
 A programmable thermostat is a small investment which improves the efficiency of your boiler, as you can control the level of heat for when you are at home or not.

-There are many minimal lifestyle adjustments you and your household can make to save electricity and water.
+There are many minimal lifestyle adjustments you and your household can make to save electricity and water, especially when it’s time to wash your car, you should definitely consider going to an Eco Auto Wash to save on water or getting Effuel but look at the Effuel reviews .
 For saving energy, invest in energy-efficient lightbulbs, and remember to switch off lights and unplug electronics that are not in use – phone chargers left plugged in cost Britain £28.9 million per year, according to research by Uswitch.
 Saving water is equally easy – don’t leave the tap running while doing the washing up, brushing teeth, or shaving, and only use the washing machine for a full load of laundry.
 Water-saving showerheads are easy to install by yourself and are cheaply available, and water conserving devices are available for toilets too.